Writing Your Own Methods

 An abstract base class for opening a file in a project currently being built

-- abstract open(mode: TextMode = 'r', encoding: str | None = None, errors: str | None = None, newline: str | None = None) TextIO [source]
+- abstractmethod open(mode: TextMode = 'r', encoding: str | None = None, errors: str | None = None, newline: str | None = None) TextIO[source]

 Open the associated file.

-.When opening a file for writing or appending, if the file does not already exist, any parent directories are created automatically.
+modemust be"r","w","a","rb","br","wb","bw","ab", or"ba".When opening a file for writing or appending, if the file does not already exist, any parent directories are created automatically.

 Distributing Your Methods in an Extension Package

-If you want to make your custom versioningit
+If you want to make your custom versioningit methods available for others

 to use, you can package them in a Python package and distribute it on PyPI.